igga95/igga95.github.io/README.md

 # Personal portfolio - Iglesias Gabriel - Jr. Backend Developer

+## API Tester:

-## In the request field (left), the data needs to be written in JSON format (with keys between double quotes and without trailing commas).
+### In the request field (left), the data needs to be written in JSON format (with keys between double quotes and without trailing commas).

-## Using the API tester in the notes API, you must be logged in, please select one user in the dropdown menu.
+### You must be logged in, please select one user in the dropdown menu.

 ## Notes: